 Rossina Ramirez, working for World Watch Research, comments: “The right to religious freedom implies that a person has the right to express personal beliefs concerning political, social and other issues.
 To attack a person for criticizing gender ideology and its negative influence in schools would seem to be a violation of the exercise of freedom speech.
 As in so many Latin American countries secular intolerance is also on the rise in Uruguay.”

-Venezuela: Government sympathizers attack Christians
+Christianity in Venezuela: Government sympathizers attack Christians

 According to Xinuanet, reporting on 24 February 2017, President Nicolás Maduro is calling for dialogue with all religions to take place.
 Yet on the same day, Noticia Cristiana reported that socialist militants attacked churches shouting “satan” and “fascist” at religious leaders.
 One incident involved about 20 people bursting into the church of San Pedro Claver, in Maracaibo, shouting ‘Chavez lives’.
 The pulpit microphone was then used to demand that the Catholic Church stop criticizing the government of President Maduro.
 The current violence against Christians was also the focus of an article in La Razon on 27 February 2017.